gavinv-m/image-carousel/README.md

     You can install the package via npm by running:

-    ```javascript
-    npm install image-carousel
+    npm install carousel-gallery
-    ```

 ## Usage

     To use the image carousel package, follow these steps:

-    1. Import the createImageList function from the package:
+    1. Import the package's style in your index.js file:

     ```javascript
-    import createImageList from 'carousel-gallery';
+    import 'carousel-gallery/styles.css';
     ```

+    2. To include the createImageList function in your module, use the import statement:

+    ```javascript
+    import createImageList from  'carousel-gallery/image-handler';
+    ```

-    2. Call the createImageList function with the id of the container where you want the carousel to be placed, and an array of images:
+    3. Call the createImageList function with the ID of the html container where you want the carousel to be placed, and an array of images:

     ```javascript
     const images = [